Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: RESULTS

 \subsection{Cauchy noise}

 For the Cauchy noise datasets, we conduct the inference with three different likelihoods.
-We use the Gaussian, generalised normal and Cauchy likelihood which is the true likelihood function of the dataset.
+We use the Gaussian, generalised normal and Cauchy likelihood which is the ground truth likelihood function of the dataset.
 Here, the Gaussian likelihood has the lowest Bayesian evidence, irrespective of the scale $\gamma$ and model we consider.
-Only when decreasing the scale parameter $\gamma$ significantly, the Gaussian likelihoods performs gradually better.
+Only when decreasing the scale parameter $\gamma$ significantly, the Gaussian likelihoods perform gradually better, however still significantly unfavored with $\log K_{M_1, \Delta \mathcal{L}} < -140$.

-In the signal model comparison, the true signal model $M_1$ is always preferred.
+In the signal model comparison, the true signal model $M_1$ is always preferred with $\log K_{\Delta M, \mathrm{Gauss}} > 2.7$, $\log K_{\Delta M, \mathrm{Gen. norm}} > 17$ and $\log K_{\Delta M, \mathrm{Cauchy}} > 15$.
 Furthermore, as expected, the Bayesian evidence is the highest for the Cauchy likelihood signal model, as it is the true noise model of the dataset.
-However, we note that the generalised normal likelihood performs almost equally well on the absolute log-evidence scale i.e. in the likelihood comparison, the Bayes factor is on a similar scale for the Cauchy and generalised normal likelihood function. .
+However, we note that the generalised normal likelihood performs almost equally well on the absolute log-evidence scale i.e. in the likelihood comparison, the Bayes factor is on a similar scale for the Cauchy and generalised normal likelihood function (e.g. for $\gamma = 0.025$ we have $\log K_{M_1, \mathrm{Gauss - Gen. norm}} =-340.35 \pm 0.39$ and $\log K_{M_1, \mathrm{Gauss - Cauchy}} = -356.00 \pm 0.37$) when compared to the Gaussian likelihood model.
+We note that these Bayes factors show a clear preference for the Cauchy likelihood when directly comparing it with the generalised normal likelihood function, however this Bayes factor difference is significantly smaller than the Gaussian likelihood comparison.

 This Bayesian evidence difference between the likelihoods is noticed in the sky-averaged 21-cm signal recovery which is shown in Figure (\ref{fig:signalrecovery}).
-The generalised normal and (true) Cauchy likelihood recovers the sky-averaged 21-cm signal well, however when using the Gaussian likelihood the sky-averaged 21-cm signal tends to have a noticeably larger amplitude i.e. the Gaussian likelihood fails to recover the true signal parameters.
+The generalised normal and Cauchy likelihood (ground truth) recovers the sky-averaged 21-cm signal well, however when using the Gaussian likelihood the sky-averaged 21-cm signal tends to have a noticeably larger amplitude i.e. the Gaussian likelihood fails to recover the true signal parameters.
 Thus, the generalised normal likelihood function can be considered as a good approximation of the true Cauchy likelihood function for sky-averaged 21-cm signal antenna temperature datasets containing Cauchy noise i.e. extreme noisy features.